klanonlyman/high-speed-rail-auto-booking-system/README.md

 # high-speed-rail-auto-booking-system
-Using voice identify verification code and booking 50% off ticket.
+Booking 50% off tickets using voice identify verification code.
-<h3>You have to notice these below before doing it.</h3>
+<h3>Before running this project, you must note the following</h3>
 <ul>
-  <li>first, You have to check rebuild Anaconda's environment.</li>
+  <li>You must check or rebuild Anaconda's environment.</li>

       #GPU-GTX1080
       #open your CMD, and follow the steps below